THE FALL OF DON JUAN

 NATALIE.
 And she?

 WITNESS.
-A little younger.
-She was like a gentle fire.
-I loved her that night like never before, or since.
+A little less.
+Best age for love.
+She was like gentle fire.
+I loved her that night like never before, or after.

 NATALIE.
 Did you love all the women you slept with?